PipraPay/smmmatrix-piprapay-gateway/README.md

 This will insert all required configurations and database tables for PipraPay to work correctly.

 ------------------------------------------------------------
-🔐 STEP 4: Exclude Webhook Route from CSRF Protection
+🔐 STEP 4: Exclude Webhook Route
 ------------------------------------------------------------

-To allow webhook calls from PipraPay without CSRF token errors:

 1. Open the file:
 > `app/Http/Middleware/VerifyCsrfToken.php`